josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 In template-driven forms, add a directive to the template, where the directive wraps the validator function.
 For example, the corresponding `ForbiddenValidatorDirective` serves as a wrapper around the `forbiddenNameValidator`.

-Angular recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, as shown in the following example.
+Angular recognizes the role of the directive in the validation process because the directive self-registers with the `NG_VALIDATORS` provider, as shown in the following example.
 `NG_VALIDATORS` is a predefined provider with an extensible collection of validators.

 <code-example header="shared/forbidden-name.directive.ts (providers)" path="form-validation/src/app/shared/forbidden-name.directive.ts" region="directive-providers"></code-example>